How to register on the Padrón

 Registering on the Padrón is a simple and straightforward process, providing benefits for you and your community.

-Under Spanish law, you are required to register on the Padrón at your Ayuntamiento (Town Hall).
+Under Spanish law, you are required to register on the Padrón at your Ayuntamiento (Town Hall) if you are resident in Spain for more than three months.
 The process, which gives the Town Hall an idea of how many people live in the area, determines how much funding the area receives from the Government.

 What are the benefits